-Specified as: an array of rank one or two containing numbers of type specified in Table 2.
+Specified as: a rank one or two array or an object of type $psb\T\vect\type$ containing numbers of type specified in Table 2.
 The rank of y must be the same of x.

 Function value is the dot product of subvectors x and y.